Yesterday my husband and I went for a walk in the park and I took a couple “artsy” photos. First, we have this black and white spider picture:

-Since Ohio is under a shelter in place order right now, we aren’t allowed to go many places.
+Since Ohio is under a shelter in place order right now for Covid 19, we aren’t allowed to go many places.
 The grocery store, the pharmacy, and local parks as long as there aren’t too many people already there (and yes, park rangers are turning people away after they reach a certain limit).
 Anyhow, my husband and I went to a nearby park and I took a few fun pics:

 I was excited as soon as Thanksgiving was over to put up my Yule altar.
 I’m not sure if this is the finished version for the season or not, but I liked the way it looked so far and thought I would share a pic: